September 29, 2025 (5mo ago) — last updated February 1, 2026 (29d ago)

 Creating Space for Honest Conversations

 Set aside regular check-ins, like a monthly “state of the union” over coffee.
 These are low-pressure windows to ask what’s working, what’s challenging, and how priorities are shifting.
+Regular check-ins are linked with higher relationship satisfaction and clearer alignment over time4.

 Use “I” statements to express needs without assigning blame.
 For example, say: “I feel disconnected when we don’t get much quality time together,” rather than: “You never make time for me.”
 Improving communication skills is an ongoing investment.